DISCOUNT on the July 19 departure

 First day

-We set sail in the morning from San Benedetto del Tronto for the crossing of the Adriatic Sea toward Croatia.
-It’s the perfect day to get into the rhythm of the sailing vacation, with sailing, relaxation on deck, and the open sea.
-If conditions permit, we’ll stop for a swim in the clear waters of the archipelago.
-In the evening, we’ll reach Levrnaka, in the heart of the Kornati, the perfect destination for those dreaming of Croatia by boat and authentic bays.
+We set sail in the morning from San Benedetto del Tronto for the crossing of the Adriatictoward Croatia.
+It’s the perfect day to get into the rhythm of a sailing vacation, with sailing, relaxing on deck, and the open sea.
+If conditions permit, we’ll stop for a swim in the crystal-clear waters of the archipelago.
+In the evening, we reach Levrnaka, in the heart of the Kornati Islands, the perfect destination for those dreaming of a sailing trip through Croatia and authentic bays.

 Second day